leapcode/bitmask-vpn/README.md

   make build
 ```

-You need at least go 1.11.
+You need at least go 1.20.

-If you have Ubuntu Bionic/18.04, the package in the repositories is too old.
-To resolve this, you can do `make install_go`.
-Do not do this if you have a later version.

-For other situations, have a look at https://github.com/golang/go/wiki#working-with-go

 ## Test